ResearchComputing/Documentation/docs/petalibrary/mounting.md

 #### `sshfs` on Windows
 Sshfs on Windows comes from the installation of 2 applications.
 First install the application sshfs-win: Installation instructions and files [can be found here.](https://github.com/billziss-gh/sshfs-win)

-Next install the sshfs GUI frontend.
+Next install the sshfs graphical user interface (GUI) frontend.
 Installation instructions and files [can be found here.](https://github.com/evsar3/sshfs-win-manager)

 Once both applications are installed, run the application “sshfs-win manager”.
 A window will pop up showing you a list of all sshfs connections you have saved.

 ![](https://raw.githubusercontent.com/ResearchComputing/Documentation/dev/Petalibrary/Mounting/sshfsmenu.PNG)

-Click on “Add a connection.”
+Click on `Add a connection`.
 This will bring up a menu outlining the parameters for your mount.
-Give the connection a name and set the 'IP/Host' to dtn.rc.int.colorado.edu.
-Add your RC username for 'User' field and click the dropdown menu on 'Password' and select: *Password (ask on connect)*.
-Lastly set 'PATH' to `/pl/active/<your-petalibrary-space>` and select a drive letter.
+Give the connection a name and set the `IP/Host` to dtn.rc.int.colorado.edu.
+Add your RC username for `User` field and click the dropdown menu on `Password` and select: *Password (ask on connect)*.
+Lastly set `PATH` to `/pl/active/<your-petalibrary-space>` and select a drive letter.

 ![](https://raw.githubusercontent.com/ResearchComputing/Documentation/dev/Petalibrary/Mounting/sshfs.PNG)